makrai/notes/wiegreffe-2102-teach-explain.md

 # 5 Rise of Structured Explanations 7

 * intro
-  * not all template-like free-text explanations are incorrect, and
+  * not all template-like free-text explanations are incorrect
   * call for embracing the structure of an explanation when appropriate
 * merit of free-text explanations is their expressivity, which can come at the costs of underspecification and inconsistency due to the